 Automation saves greenhouse growers time and money, and comes in handy when labor is so difficult to find.
 But what if it could do more?
-A collaborative project between Four Star Greenhouses, Innovative Software Solutions (ISS), and the ISO Group proves it can — with a little help.
+A collaborative project between Four Star Greenhouse, Innovative Software Solutions (ISS), and the ISO Group proves it can — with a little help.

-With more than 20 acres of indoor growing area and 4 additional acres of outdoor growing space at its Carleton, MI, headquarters, and with three additional offsite growers added for expanded production of annuals, perennials, and shrubs, Four Star Greenhouses sticks around 340,000 trays of cuttings per year, and its offsite growers stick 260,000.
+With more than 20 acres of indoor growing area and 4 additional acres of outdoor growing space at its Carleton, MI, headquarters, and with three additional offsite growers added for expanded production of annuals, perennials, and shrubs, Four Star Greenhouse sticks around 340,000 trays of cuttings per year, and its offsite growers stick 260,000.
 The operation purchased two ISO Model 2500 automated sticking machines to help free up employees for other production tasks.

 While the machines freed up labor, the work that came afterward of entering detailed inventory tracking data manually into a computer, and scanning and labeling trays was still time-consuming and labor intensive.
 So Four Star asked ISS, the creators of Picas (plant inventory control and accounting software) software to come up with a solution.